Join our fixed departure treks.

 Langtang Valley Trekking itinerary:

-Asiana Treks and Tours has the best Langtang Valley Trekking itinerary for people who love long and short trekking.
-Travelers who desire to explore Nepal with moderate physical fitness.
+Asiana Treks and Tours offers the best Langtang Valley Trekking itinerary for people who love both long and short treks.
+Travellers who desire to explore Nepal with moderate physical fitness.
 You'll discover the best places for breathtaking views from the city to the countryside.
-Experience the contrast of cold nights at Kyanjin Gompa to relaxing in Kathmandu an unforgettable lifetime journey.
+Experience the contrast between cold nights at Kyanjin Gompa and relaxing in Kathmandu —an unforgettable lifetime journey.

 Langtang Valley Trekking Distance:

-The Langtang Valley trek covers approximately 75 km (46.6 miles), depending on the chosen itinerary.
-This trek alone typically takes around ten to twelve days to complete.
-If combined with other routes like Tamang Heritage Trekking, Langtang Gosaikunda Pass Trekking, Langtang Panorama Trekking, Langtang and Helambu, Helambu Aama Yangri Trekking adds 3-8 days, depending on the chosen route.
+The Langtang Valley trek covers approximately 60-75 km (37.2 -46.6 miles).
+This trek alone typically takes around 8 to 10 days to complete.
+If combined with other routes like the Tamang Heritage Trekking, the Langtang Gosaikunda Pass Trekking, the Langtang Panorama Trekking, the Langtang and Helambu trek or the Helambu Aama Yangri Trekking, the trek adds 3-8 days, depending on the chosen route.
 The Langtang Valley Trek showcases breathtaking natural beauty, passing through peaceful Buddhist villages and serene jungles and offering stunning views from Kyanjin Ri and the expansive Langtang Valley.
-For those fit enough, the trek can start and end in Kathmandu, totaling approximately 12 days.
+For those who are physically fit, the Langtang valley trek can start and end in Kathmandu, taking approximately 8 days.

 Langtang Valley Trekking route: